 - Bulk packaging (e.g., railcars, trucks, trailers, etc.) must also be tightly sealed to prevent waste from leaking out or water from leaking in to the package.
 Packages containing unauthorized free liquids will be considered non-compliant. - Bulk packaging must be clean.
 It must not have any waste material, or other material that could be mistaken for waste material, on the outer surface.
-EnergySolutions will perform contamination surveys on suspect areas of the package to ensure compliance with DOT regulations. - Bottom dump railcars and end-dump trucks are not permitted unless approved in writing by EnergySolutions. - Bulk packaging in intermodals, sealands, cargo containers, roll-offs, etc. must have ISO connectors on the top corners as illustrated in Figure 6-1 to allow the containers to be lifted from the top unless approved in writing by EnergySolutions.
-Note: ISO connectors cannot be any greater than 40 feet apart for safe lifting of the container. - Friable asbestos is prohibited in bulk packages unless approved in writing by EnergySolutions. - Each bulk container, which requires marking, will be properly marked in accordance with 49 CFR 172 Subpart D. - Bulk packaging may not contain a mixture of bulk, unpackaged waste and manifested packaged waste (e.g., an intermodal containing loose unpackaged soil with manifested disposal containers within the same intermodal).
+EnergySolutions will perform contamination surveys on suspect areas of the package to ensure compliance with DOT regulations. - Bottom dump railcars and end-dump trucks are not permitted unless approved in writing by EnergySolutions. - Bulk packaging in intermodals, sealands, cargo containers, roll-offs, etc. must have ISO connectors on the top corners as illustrated in Figure 6-1 to allow the containers to be lifted from the top unless approved in writing by EnergySolutions. - Friable asbestos is prohibited in bulk packages unless approved in writing by EnergySolutions. - Each bulk container, which requires marking, will be properly marked in accordance with 49 CFR 172 Subpart D. - Bulk packaging may not contain a mixture of bulk, unpackaged waste and manifested packaged waste (e.g., an intermodal containing loose unpackaged soil with manifested disposal containers within the same intermodal). - Dimensions of gondola railcars must be between 48 to 65 feet in length and 8.5 to 12.5 feet in height as measured from the top of the rail to the top of the railcar unless approved in writing by EnergySolutions. - Large 40 foot sealands must not contain bulk unpackaged waste unless approved in writing by Energy Solutions.